 Background and Education

-I went to Bowdoin College in Maine where I majored in English Literature and discovered my love of stories and the arc of the inner lives of the characters.
-After graduation, I moved to New York City and then San Francisco.
+I grew up in a large family in the midwest, and later went east to Bowdoin College in Maine where I studied literature, studio arts and government.
+While there, I became enamored with Maine's rocky coastline and the ever-changing hues and moods of the ocean, and I decided I always wanted to live near the water.
+After graduation, I moved to New York City and then San Francisco where I worked in healthcare/social services, and as a writer and journalist.
 I later attended The Wright Institute in Berkeley, CA, where I got my Masters and Doctorate in Clinical Psychology.

-Finally, I come from a creative background and find the process of making something--be it a picture, a meal, a movie, a story--involves many of the same skills a therapist employs: one must pay close attention, see all sides, delve deeply, and use the tools of your profession with awareness and care.
+Finally, I come from a creative background and find the process of making something--be it a picture, a garden, a story--involves many of the same skills a therapist employs: one must pay close attention, see all sides, delve deeply, and use the tools of your profession with awareness and care.

 While studying and working to become a clinical psychologist, I accrued over 5000 hours of training, supervision and clinical work, all of which allowed me to work with varied and diverse people, and gave me experiences with a wide range of issues.
 The Bay Area was not only a beautiful place to live and go to school, it also allowed me to learn from some truly gifted teachers and clinicians in the field psychology.
 I trained at University of California San Franisco at the AIDS Health Project where I focused on psychotherapy and people living with illness and stigma.
 I later did my pre-doctoral training at the Child Trauma Research Project also at UCSF, and then completed my post-doctoral training at the San Francisco Psychotherapy Research Group, where I was supervised by Dr Hal Sampson, whose kindness and insightfulness continue to guide me.